rachtorr/efiseca_beetles_tutorial/README.md

 # Introduction to Ecological Forecasting: Hands on workshop for Forecasting NEON Beetle abundance

 This repo contains the files for following along with a workshop on forecasting beetle abundance for the [NEON forecasting challenge](https://projects.ecoforecast.org/neon4cast-docs/Beetles.html).
-The code is in R, and there are two options for following along:
+The code is in R, and there are options for following along:

 1. [Download the R script for using Rstudio on your personal computer](#Rstudio)
 2. [Use the .ipynb files for opening in Jupyter with an R kernel](##Jupyter)